 Les Trois Formules du Professeur Sato

-The death of Hergé in 1983 gave De Moor time to create new stories with 'Cori' and 'Barelli', by the he was aided by his own assistant, Geert de Sutter.
-In 1989, he was appointed artistic director of the publishing house Le Lombard, and chaired the board of directors for the Belgian Center of the Comic Strip in Brussels until his death in August, 1992.
+In 1989 De Moor was appointed artistic director of the publishing house Le Lombard, and chaired the board of directors for the Belgian Center of the Comic Strip in Brussels until his death on 26 August, 1992.
 In 1990 he was on the editorial board of JET, the first European magazine for young talent published monthly by Le Lombard.
-Bob de Moor's final 'Cori' album was completed in January, 1993 by his artist son, Johan de Moor and Stefan De Moor.
+Bob de Moor's final 'Cori' album, 'Dali Capitan', was completed posthumously in January 1993 by his sons, Johan de Moor and Stefan De Moor.
 De Moor had five children.
 Johan De Moor enjoys a career as comic artist and political cartoonist of his own.
 Stefan De Moor is also active as a graphic artist.
 Chris De Moor enjoys some fame as an opera singer, while Dirk De Moor is a conductor.
 De Moor's only daughter Annemie works for Casterman.

 Kuifje in de Nederlandse Stripgeschiedenis